emcreo/Python-Projects/README.md

 # Python Projects

-# Here I will add my upcoming Python Projects:
+The first project is a nice-mean game where the player is to answer an question and the software determine whether they are nice or mean.

+#The following is a list of upcoing Python Projects:

-# Blog App
+Blog App

-# Portfolio App
+Portfolio All